The Glia Society

 Copy can be submitted at any time and will appear in the next issue.
 Please try to get it right at once and not send corrections or corrected versions to already submitted copy.
 Thoth appears whenever a minimum amount of copy is available.
 Obviously, there is no "deadline"; the time to send copy is when that copy is ready.

 The best file formats for copy are .txt, .rtf, .odt, and .doc.
+Send the copy in any one of those formats; there is absolutely no need send the copy in more than one of those formats simultaneously.
 Do not send copy as .pdf; that is a read-only format and can not be edited or inserted into another document without corruption of white space and layout.

 To avoid loss of quality, possible images should best be (also) sent separately, for instance as attachments, rather than inserted into a word processor document.
 Displaying text in image form is extremely unwise as it increases file size in the order of a hundredfold.